andres81/Model_of_the_Psyche/websites/dashboard-of-the-netherlands.andreschepers.nl/public/case-files/abuse-rape-female-dutch-prisons/README.md

 from the government itself?
 The government, should understand, that public servants and employees of the government, act always on behalf of the government.
 The government is fully, 100%, responsible for the behaviour of these people.
-But the citizens of the Netherlands, are responsible for the actions of their government.
+But the citizens of The Netherlands, are responsible for the actions of their government.
 What are citizens doing about this problem?
 Are they seeing it even as a problem?
 A lot of questions to be answered.
 And fast!